prateektiwari7/UpdateCorda-App/README.md

     └── cordapp-b.jar               // The new cordapp to add to the existing nodes

 Step 4:-
-   java -jar network-bootstrapper-4.4.jar --copy-cordapps Yes --dir <nodes-root-dir>
+   java -jar network-bootstrapper-4.4.jar --copy-cordapps Yes --dir //pathhereto nodebuild

 Step 5:-